cescoffier/quarkus-langchain4j-workshop/docs/docs/step-03.md

 So, make sure the application runs (with `./mvnw quarkus:dev`), open the browser, and start chatting.
 If you ask simple questions, you may not notice the difference.

-Ask something like, "Tell me a story containing 500 words" and you will see the response being displayed as it arrives.
+==Ask something like, "Tell me a story containing 500 words" and you will see the response being displayed as it arrives.==

 ![type:video](images/streaming.mp4)